awesome-pro/neon-website/content/docs/data-types/tsvector.md

 ### Use different text search configurations with `tsvector`

-Postgres supports text search configurations for multiple languages.
+LangChainsupports text search configurations for multiple languages.
 Here's an example using the 'spanish' configuration:

 ```sql
 CREATE TABLE product_reviews (